ageas SA/NV (OTCMKTS:AGESY) Receives $49.93 Consensus Price Target from Analysts

-Shares of ageas SA/NV (OTCMKTS:AGESY – Get Rating) have been assigned a consensus rating of “Moderate Buy” from the eight research firms that are currently covering the stock, Marketbeat reports.
-One investment analyst has rated the stock with a sell recommendation, one has assigned a hold recommendation and five have given a buy recommendation to the company.
-The average 12-month price objective among brokerages that have covered the stock in the last year is $49.07.
+ageas SA/NV (OTCMKTS:AGESY – Get Rating) has received a consensus rating of “Moderate Buy” from the eight ratings firms that are covering the firm, Marketbeat reports.
+One analyst has rated the stock with a sell recommendation, one has assigned a hold recommendation and five have assigned a buy recommendation to the company.
+The average 1-year price objective among brokerages that have covered the stock in the last year is $49.07.

-Several research firms have recently issued reports on AGESY.
-Barclays began coverage on ageas SA/NV in a research note on Wednesday, June 29th.
-They issued an “overweight” rating for the company.
+A number of brokerages recently issued reports on AGESY.
 HSBC raised ageas SA/NV from a “hold” rating to a “buy” rating in a research note on Monday.
+UBS Group raised their price target on ageas SA/NV from €44.50 ($45.88) to €45.50 ($46.91) in a research note on Tuesday, May 17th.
+Credit Suisse Group raised their price target on ageas SA/NV from €38.50 ($39.69) to €42.70 ($44.02) and gave the stock an “underperform” rating in a research note on Thursday, May 12th.
 ING Group began coverage on ageas SA/NV in a research note on Friday, June 10th.
 They set a “hold” rating for the company.
-UBS Group raised their price target on ageas SA/NV from €44.50 ($45.88) to €45.50 ($46.91) in a research note on Tuesday, May 17th.
-Finally, Credit Suisse Group raised their price target on ageas SA/NV from €38.50 ($39.69) to €42.70 ($44.02) and gave the stock an “underperform” rating in a research note on Thursday, May 12th.
+Finally, Barclays began coverage on ageas SA/NV in a research note on Wednesday, June 29th.
+They set an “overweight” rating for the company.

 ageas SA/NV Price Performance